ArunabhaCodes/eGST/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version we have:
 * Explained acronyms in the description text.
-* Reference will be available within next two weeks in bioRxiv.
-It will be included in next version update of the package.
+* Commented out "install.packages" call in the vignette.
-* install.packages call in the vignette has been commented out.
+* Replaced print() calls with message() calls.

-* print() calls have been replaced with message() call.
+Reference will be available within next two weeks in bioRxiv.
+It will be included in the description in next version update of the package.

 ## Test environments
 * local OS High Sierra, R 3.4.3